-A snowcat ride to the peak, a hard-hat tour of the Clubhouse slated to open in October, dining in the wine cellar, breakfast at the inn, skiing on fresh corduroy, maybe a little cross-country skiing: Okay, twist my arm; I’ll go.
+A snowcat ride to the peak, a hard-hat tour of the under-construction Clubhouse, dining in the wine cellar, breakfast at the inn, skiing on fresh corduroy, maybe a little cross-country skiing: Okay, twist my arm; I’ll go.

 Quite a few ski resorts in New England offer members-only ski clubs.
 But as soon as the members’ skis or boards touch snow, they are amongst the masses.
 At Haystack, only members can ski or ride the trails.
 That means when you are on snow at Haystack it seems like you have the mountain to yourself because there are no lift lines and no crowds.
 The marketing materials promise fresh corduroy till 3 o’clock.
 (They groom trails mid-day if needed.)
 The day I skied Haystack, they delivered on their corduroy promise.

 Haystack Mountain opened as a ski area in the 60s and like many resorts has had different owners over the years, and lots of iterations and some lofty plans around what type of ski resort it would be.
 That’s not unusual with the ski business.
 Before the current owner Jim Barnes got involved, the mountain was run as a private ski club and there were plans to invest $450 million.
 Those plans did not happen.
 Jim purchased The Hermitage Inn in 2007.
 In 2011, he purchased Haystack Mountain and its golf course.
-The Tage, a new quad chairlift, and the Hermitage Club Ski Home Trail connect Haystack Mountain to the Inn.
-This past spring, Jim purchased the nearby airport.
+The Tage — a new quad chairlift — and the Hermitage Club Ski Home Trail connect Haystack Mountain to the Inn.
+Jim also purchased the nearby airport.

-Memberships at The Hermitage Club cost $65,000 and annual dues run around $5,000.
+Memberships at The Hermitage Club start at $80,000 in 2018 and annual dues make that number even higher.
 Memberships are capped at 1,500.
-Because this is a four-season resort, not just a ski club, members have year-round recreational activities.
-In the summer, the sport is golf and members tee up on an 18-hole Desmond Muirhead-designed championship golf course.
+Because this is a four-season resort, not just a ski club, members have access to year-round recreational activities.
+In the summer, the sport is golf and members tee up on an 18-hole, Desmond Muirhead-designed championship golf course.

 Also in the works during my visit in 2014, an 80,000 square-foot Clubhouse with dining, lockers, luxury spa and fitness center, pool and kids’ center.
 (It’s now open as the Wellness Center).

 Perhaps you aren’t ready or able to invest in an exclusive private club.
 Non-members can stay at The Hermitage Inn, a 19th century Vermont farmhouse transformed into an elegant four-star inn.
 Guests at the Inn can enjoy activities and amenities (there is a fee for some) during their stay.